Kernix13/node-npm-basics/package.json.md

 Description of the packages:

 1. **axios**: We could use the browser’s *fetch* functionality to send off an asynchronous request but instead use the 3rd party package called Axios.
 It’s cleaner and easier to work with than the *fetch api*.
 It makes sending off an asynchronous request easy.
-1. **lazysizes**: You do not need to include `--save-dev` at the end because it’s not a workflow package.
-It is a lazy loading library which does not negatively affect your SEO score with Google – the images are not hidden from the crawler.
+1. **lazysizes**: It is a lazy loading library which does not negatively affect your SEO score with Google – the images are not hidden from the crawler.
 1. **lodash**: Used to throttle the scroll call.
-We do not need the `--save-dev` part because lodash is not a package that makes our workflow or dev process easier, it’s a package we want to bundle / send along to our visitors – an actual direct dependency of our application.
+It’s a package we want to bundle / send along to our visitors – an actual direct dependency of our application.
 Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings, etc:  1.
 Iterating arrays, objects, & strings, 2.
 Manipulating & testing values, 3.
 Creating composite functions
 1. **normalize.css**: The way postcss handles imports.
 Add an import for it in the main style sheet.
 It is an alternative to css resets - use it on all of your projects.
 It preserves useful defaults and tries to normalize styles across browsers, instead of removing styles.
 If a browser does not adhere to the standard styles, Normalize aims to modify them to make styles consistent - only normalize needs the .css in the import statement in the main css file, none of the others do.
-1. **react**:
+1. **react** and **react-dom**: react is the core of the library and react-dom is specifically for the web browser environment.
+A common package is `create-react-app`.
 1. **react-dom**:

 ###  Code snippet examples for the above packages

+You do not need `--save-dev` for any of these packages because they are a direct dependency of our app that we want visitors to have to download.

-Axios: use `npm install axios`:
+**Axios**: use `npm install axios`:

 ```js
 sendRequest() {